 There is more to editing a book than making sure that the spelling, grammar and punctuation is correct, essential as that is.
 Some manuscripts need just a little light polishing — but some need more.
 Is the best opening chapter buried deeper in the text?
-Is the narrative too linear?
+Is the narrative too linear, too simple?
 Is it too complex?
-Is it not complex enough?

 If this is non-fiction, does the structure convey the information clearly?
 Is the vocabulary clear and jargon-free?
 Is there any unnecessary repetition?
 Is there any information missing?
 Is there a likely market for the book?
 If there is, does the book present the information in a way that will appeal to that market?

 Then there is fact-checking: I do as much of this in fiction as in non-fiction.
 For example, I have used Google Street View to check that a line of sight in a crime novel worked.
 (It didn’t.)

 With every book, whatever the subject or genre, I will gently challenge the author to make sure that all elements work together to make the book the best it can be.